ShivanshRakesh/url-aliaser/README.md

 # URL Aliaser

-Gives alias to frequently visited or long URLs, thus saving time and effort.
+Give alias to frequently visited or long URLs.